ethereum/execution-apis/src/engine/specification.md

 1. Client software **MAY** skip an update of the forkchoice state and **MUST NOT** begin a payload build process if `forkchoiceState.headBlockHash` doesn't reference a leaf of the block tree.
 That is, the block referenced by `forkchoiceState.headBlockHash` is neither the head of the canonical chain nor a block at the tip of any other chain.

 1. Client software **MUST** return `-32002: Invalid terminal block` error if `forkchoiceState.headBlockHash` references a PoW block that doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#definitions).
-This check maps on the Transition block validity section of the EIP.
+This check maps to the transition block validity section of the EIP.

 1. Before updating the forkchoice state, client software **MUST** ensure the validity of the payload referenced by `forkchoiceState.headBlockHash`, and **MAY** validate the payload while processing the call.
 The validation process is specified in the [Payload validation](#payload-validation) section.